-In my opinion it is the perfect crust for any dessert you are dreaming up.
-When I was in Lucca, Italy over the summer I spent time in the kitchen with Flavia from Villa Baggine.
-I learned how to make her version of the Pasta Frolla.
+In my opinion this is the perfect crust for any dessert you are dreaming up.
+When I was in Lucca, Italy over the summer I learned how to make her version of the Pasta Frolla.
 It was perfect for a jam tart that we baked that day.
 After we pressed the dough into the tart pan we simply spread a thin layer of jam and layered slices of apples.
 If you have fruit and jam in the kitchen try this out and surprise your friends and family.

 200 grams of all-purpose flour

 80 grams of sugar

 2 egg yolks

 1. In a large bowl cream together the sugar with the egg yolks

 2. Next add the unsalted butter (cubed at room temperature) to the sugar and yolk mixture.
 It will become a yellow gooey mixture.

 3. Add Lemon Zest, Vanilla Extract, and Salt – Mix together with a fork to blend all ingredients together